shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 ### Species

-This is the name of the species of the creature, often printing in ink like the rest of the card.
+This is the name of the species of the creature, often printe in ink like the rest of the card.

 ### Type